InTEGr8or/handex/content/english/features.md

   image-description: \"Washer with hook +hardware\" adding to list, or other \"Remember to...\" not taking in the midst of activity.

 - title: "Each stroke is under your grasp"
+  description: The device (called a keydex) conforms to your natural finger movements.
-  description: Honeycomb, dots on the red are right under the finger.
+  image-description: Honeycomb, dots on the red are right under the finger.
 A center hexagon with six adjacent, the center hex is green, red or orange, or stroke and no fill for the outer hexes.
   image: "images/features/06.webp"
 ---